Police charge man in death investigation near N.C. State campus

 Officials have not commented on how Adams was killed.

-Records show Adams has a lengthy criminal record including charges of assault with intent to kill, which dates back eight years.
+Records show Matthews has a lengthy criminal record including charges of assault with intent to kill, which dates back eight years.